Limbo? A situation that we have never embraced easily.

 We bought a self contained vehicle – Azzurro – and we will combine boatyard work (still lots on Sorin’s plate!) and movie making with ‘weekend trips’ in Northland.
 We hope this will help us preserve our current level of sanity over the rest of our stay here.
 TBC!

-Life in a boat yard is not easy.
+Boatyard life is not easy.
 Only going up and down a steep ladder a few times a day, every day sometimes is a big ask.
 Let alone all the work that you ‘feel bullied’ into doing.
 Because you are in a boatyard, paying for the hard stand, and you better take advantage.
 Maintance work that always leads to creeping costs.

 You may think ‘why don’t you work?’
 Well, we thought of it too.
 Especially since it would definitely help with our financial and mental wellbeing.
 Unfortunately we are not young enough to obtain a working visa, and NZ’s immigration rules are particularly strict.